MaddyGuthridge/COMP3891/Multiprocessor Systems/CPU cache.md

 In order to improve performance, processors can use a local cache on top of [[bus-based uniform memory access]] to improve lookup speeds.
+If the software uses little enough memory that it all fits in the cache, the performance can be extremely fast, but otherwise, the bus speed is still a bottleneck.